 - Less common side effects include skin rash, nausea (feeling sick), vomiting, fever or chills.

-- Ciclosporin can increase the risk of skin cancers (see Precautions on page 3) and lymphomas (cancer of lymph glands)
+- Ciclosporin can increase the risk of skin cancers (see Precautions) and lymphomas (cancer of lymph glands)

 - Ciclosporin can increase the risk of infections.
 You should report any infections such as a sore throat or fever to your doctor.

 - Rarely, ciclosporin has been found to cause mouth ulcers, diarrhoea, headaches, leg cramps, confusion, weight loss, difficulty breathing, tiredness and swelling of the hands or feet.